MUTANT: A Recipe for Multilingual Tokenizer Design: Additional Discussion

 We investigate the impact of incorporating morphological information into tokenization for Indic languages~\citep{brahma2025morphtok}.
 The approach involves pre-processing text with a morphology analyzer to segment words into morphemes prior to training.
 This experiment focuses on languages in the Devanagari script.

-We compare two variants: Tokenizer A, trained on raw text, and Tokenizer B, trained on morphologically segmented text using morphology analyzer \citep{kunchukuttan2020indicnlp}.
+We compare two variants: Tokenizer A, trained on raw text, and Tokenizer B, trained on morphologically segmented text using morphology analyzer ~\citep{kunchukuttan2020indicnlp}.
 At inference time, Tokenizer B requires the same pre-processing for consistency.
-Tokenizer B exhibits more semantically coherent superwords, reflecting meaningful morpheme combinations (Figure~\ref{fig:reyni-efficiency-eng}, \ref{fig:reyni-efficiency-indic}).
+Tokenizer B exhibits more semantically coherent multi-words, reflecting meaningful morpheme combinations (Figure~\ref{fig:reyni-efficiency-eng}, \ref{fig:reyni-efficiency-indic}).
 This promotes better generalization across related forms and reduces the raw token-to-word ratio, as morpheme-based units are more compressible.
 Sample outputs (Figures~\ref{fig:reyni-efficiency-eng}, \ref{fig:reyni-efficiency-indic}) illustrate the contrast between surface-level splits and linguistically aligned segmentations.

 Despite these gains, we do not adopt this approach in our final tokenizer.
 The primary limitation is latency, as the pipeline requires both language identification and morphological analysis.
+For completeness, we evaluated a Hindi morphology-aware tokenizer augmented with a morphological analyzer~\citep{kunchukuttan2020indicnlp} combined with language identification (LID)\footnote{\url{https://pypi.org/project/langdetect/}}.
+We performed inference on approximately 4-5 MB of Hindi text and measured throughput over 10 runs (with 5 warm-up runs), comparing against our MUTANT-Indic tokenizer.
+Our tokenizer achieved 194K tokens/sec, whereas the morphology-aware tokenizer achieved 90K tokens/sec, representing a 53.28\% reduction in throughput.
+This slowdown arises entirely from the additional LID and morphology-analysis stages, underscoring the efficiency advantages of our approach even when compared to linguistically informed baselines.
 Extending robust analyzers across all Indic languages also introduces engineering overhead and brittle dependencies.
 Nevertheless, morphology-aware tokenization remains a promising direction if fast, reliable analyzers become widely available.